mpmatthe/evomap/README.md

 As of now, `marketmaps` is available via GitHub.
 Stay tuned for a release on PyPi, which is coming soon!

 To install `evomap` run
 ```bash
 conda create -n evomap python=3.9
 conda activate evomap
 pip install git+https://github.com/mpmatthe/evomap
 ```

+**Note:** Currently, `evomap` builds its C extensions upon installation on the system.
+Thus, it requires a C compiler to be present on the system.
+The right C compiler depends upon your system, e.g. GCC on Linux or MSVC on Windows.
+For details, see <a href = 'https://cython.readthedocs.io/en/latest/src/quickstart/install.html'>the Cython documentation</a>.

 ## Usage